 (12) Applicable transmission maps,.
 This requirement may be met by submitting FERC Form 715, as adopted in Docket No. RM93-10-00, in effect October 30, 1993.

 (13)(11) A description of reliability criteria for transmission planning as well as the assessment practice used.
-This requirement may be met by submitting FERC Form 715, as adopted in Docket No. RM93-10-00, in effect October 30, 1993.An explanation of the contemporary methods utilized by the utility in developing the IRP, including a description of the following:
+This requirement may be met by submitting FERC Form 715, as adopted in Docket No. RM93-10-00, in effect October 30, 1993.An explanation of the contemporary methods utilized by the utility in developing the IRP, including descriptions of the following:

 (A) Model structure and reasoning for use of particular model or models in the utility’s IRP.

-(B) The utility’s effort to develop and improve the methodology and inputs for its:
+(B) The utility’s effort to develop and improve the methodology and inputs including its:

-(i) forecast;
+(i) load forecast;

-(ii) cost estimates;
+(ii) cost estimates; and